 Students can schedule their GED (General Education Development) test year-round at numerous testing centers in the U.S. and Canada, and there are also quite a few international locations.

-The cost of GED testing varies by state but in general, the GED exam will set you back around $120 for the entire exam.
-A number of states offer GED testing for free or at reduced rates.
+The cost of GED testing varies by state, but in general, the GED exam will set you back around $144 for the entire exam.
+A number of states offer the GED exam for free or at a reduced rate.

-Can you get a GED in one day?
+Can you sit for the entire GED battery in one day?
 Yes, it’s possible to take all the tests in one day (if you can find a testing site that can handle that), but it’s not recommended.

 To choose a GED test date, you can simply log into your MyGED account and select a testing site near you and a day and time that suit your agenda.
 To set up your account, you must have a current email address.

-Most of the questions on the GED exam are still multiple-choice though the latest version includes more essay-style answers that earlier editions.
+Most of the questions on the GED exam are still multiple-choice though the latest version includes more essay-style answers than earlier editions.
 Testing takes place at a level comparable to that of high school seniors.
+Check also this page about how the GED test works.

-Local administrators manage the testing processes at GED test centers and each GED test center determines the dates on which the GED test, or one of the four subtests, will be given.
+Local administrators manage the testing processes at GED test centers, and each GED test center determines the dates on which the GED test, or one of the four subtests, will be given.
+For online testing dates and options, go to GED.com.

-There are test centers that offer regularly scheduled testing dates like two days a week, one weekend each month, while at other GED testing centers, you can schedule your tests at your convenience.
-To learn about how to set up your account on GED.com/MyGED, click here.
+There are test centers that offer regularly scheduled testing dates, like two days a week, one weekend each month, while at other GED testing centers, you can schedule your tests at your convenience.
+Check also our page about setting up your account on GED.com/MyGED.

 To be successful on the GED exam, getting optimally prepared is crucial.
-Online online video lessons are highly effective and this website’s free practice tests will also help you to get ready for the real GED test fast!
-Most GED applicants find the GED Math test the most challenging of the four modules so use this website’s free help to ready.
+Online GED video lessons are highly effective, and this website’s free GED practice tests will also help you to get ready for the real GED test fast!
+Most GED applicants find the GED Math test the most challenging of the four modules, so use this website’s free help to get ready.

-There are more than 3,500 GED test centers throughout the world and there certainly is one in your region.
+There are more than 3,500 GED test centers throughout the world, and there certainly is one in your region.
 This website lists all GED test centers in the U.S. and U.S. Territories.
-You can find all the testing sites on this page.
+You can find all GED testing sites here.

-- In most states, you must be at least 16 years of age (check here for your state)
+- In most states, you must be at least 16 years of age (check here for -> your state’s GED age requirements)

 - You don’t hold a high school diploma or equivalent